 The impacts of racial stress have far reaching effects psychologically and emotionally.
 According to research, poor maternal mental health and adverse child outcomes have been linked.
 Based on this evidence, further studies have noted that there is a definite association between racial discrimination and poor maternal mental health, especially following a mother’s experience of racial discrimination directly or vicariously; and by living in neighborhoods where racist incidents are common.

-Mothers experiencing area-level or neighborhood discrimination experience high levels of stress, subsequently creating negative mental states.1 This impacts the quality of the parent-child relationship resulting in negative or harsh parenting practices, including:2
+Mothers experiencing area-level or neighborhood discrimination experience high levels of stress, subsequently creating negative mental states and potentially passing on intergenerational trauma.3 This impacts the quality of the parent-child relationship resulting in negative or harsh parenting practices, including hypervigilance and anxiety, difficulty regulating their own emotions, and imposter syndrome.4

 Hypervigilance (Being Overly Alert)

 Having experienced racial stress directly or indirectly can cause one to become more aware of potential dangers and negative experiences.
 This causes difficulty in the way parents relate to their children.
-For some parents, rather than being flexible or having a calm response to their children, they are often more reflexive and tend to have hyper-aroused or “amped-up” emotions which takes over the interaction.
+For some parents, rather than being flexible or having a calm response to their children, they are often more reflexive and tend to have hyper-aroused or “amped-up” emotions, which can take over their interactions.4

 Helicopter Parenting (Monitoring Out of Fear)

-Ongoing police brutality, destructive public policies, and pernicious narrative and mindset perpetuate racial discrimination without justice.
-This drives black parents to monitor their children excessively, sometimes almost eliminating the natural exploration of the process needed for a child’s normal development.
+Ongoing police brutality, destructive public policies, and pernicious narratives and mindsets perpetuate racial discrimination without justice.
+This drives black parents to monitor their children excessively (called helicopter parenting), sometimes almost eliminating the natural exploration of the process needed for a child’s normal development.4

 Impostor Syndrome (Invalidating Self & Experiences)